git-BR/30-Days-of-React-Solutions/README.md

         ## **Exercises:Level 1**

         1. What is the importance of React Folder Structure and File Naming

+            > It keeps the development organized and easier to maintain by you, your team and the other people that will review your code base.

         2. How do you export file

+            > We need to write `export` or `export default` before the Component, Function or Variable.

         3. How do you import file

+            > We need to write `import` before the Component, Function or Variable you want to import and `from './filePath'` after to find your file path.

         4. Make a component of module and export it as named or default export

+            ```jsx
+            import React, { Component } from 'react'

+            class App extends Component {
+            	// code goes here
+            }

+            export default App
+            ```

         5. Make a component or module and import it

+            ```jsx
+            import React, { Component } from 'react'

+            class App extends Component {
+            	// code goes here
+            }

+            export default App

+            ...

+            import App from './filePath'
+            ```

         6. Change all the components you have to different folder structure

+            > `skip`

         ## **Exercises:Level 2**